locka99/cpp-to-rust-book/features_of_rust/expressions.md

 ## But blocks are expressions too

-Where it gets more interesting is that a block is an expression.
+Where it gets more interesting is that a block of code, denoted by curly braces also evaluates to an expression.
 This is legal code:

 ```rust
 let x = {};
 println!("x = {:?}", x);
 ```

-What does x get assigned?
-In this case the block was empty so x was assigned with the value of ().
+What was assigned to x?
+In this case the block was empty so x was assigned with the value of `()`.
+The value `()` is a special unitary type that essentially means neither yes or no. It just means "value".
+That is the default type of any function or type.
+It works a little like `void` in C++ meaning the value is meaningless so don't even look at it.

 ```
 x = ()
 ```

-This block also returns a value of ().
+This block also returns a value of `()`.

 ```rust
 let x = { println!("Hello"); };
 println!("x = {:?}", x);
 ```

-Again, that's because although the block does stuff (print Hello), it doesn't evaluate to anything so the compiler returns () for us.
+Again, that's because although the block does stuff (print Hello), it doesn't evaluate to anything so the compiler returns `()` for us.

 So far so useless.
 But we can change what the block expression evaluates to: